-Or, may be she has pulled off this feat earlier too, when she was a summer trainee/intern in her earlier assignment.
+Or maybe she has pulled off this feat earlier too when she was a summer trainee/intern in her previous assignment.

-Rather than congratulating her on her birthday, the boss has other INNOVATIVE IDEAS of Employee Engagement !!
+Rather than congratulating her on her birthday, the boss has other innovative ideas for Employee Engagement!

-To make things appear more realistic and educate the new employee on the harsh realities of work-life; the boss takes it upon himself to make her forget her birthday till she is an employee of the company and to assert his authority to tell her "who is the boss here"; wants to punish her harshly by forcing a week of Leave without Pay on her !!!
+To make things appear more realistic and educate the new employee on the harsh realities of work-life, the boss takes it upon himself to make her forget her birthday until she is an employee of the company and to assert his authority to tell her "who is the boss here," wanting to punish her harshly by forcing a week of Leave without Pay on her!

-I am pleasantly surprised at most of the responses which do not question the decision of the boss !!
+I am pleasantly surprised by most of the responses that do not question the boss's decision!

-Secondly, is not there any provisions of Casual Leave in such an organization ??
+Secondly, is there no provision for Casual Leave in such an organization?

-Casual Leaves are those which can be taken on exigencies and does not need prior approval.
+Casual Leaves are those that can be taken in exigencies and do not need prior approval.

-Another aspect would be - Do such experiences not teach employees to become hardened and compulsive liars ??
+Another aspect to consider is, do such experiences not teach employees to become hardened and compulsive liars?

-The probationer, if she continues till one more year, will surely learn to give thee reason as someone in her family (father, mother - the closest the better) had suddenly taken ill, and she is rushing her to the hospital !!
+The probationer, if she continues for one more year, will surely learn to give the reason as someone in her family (father, mother - the closest the better) had suddenly taken ill, and she is rushing them to the hospital!

 I hope members would reflect upon these contrarian and divergent views.